thomasjoshi/agents-never-forget/README.md

    - Transfer matrix: How learning on one repository affects performance on others
    - Tool usage patterns: How tool use evolves over time
    - CL-Score: Combined metric incorporating success, forgetting, transfer, and tool use

-## Implementation Considerations
-### Memory Mechanisms
-The benchmark is designed to evaluate different types of memory mechanisms:
-- Episodic memory (remembering specific past issues)
-- Semantic memory (building general knowledge about code patterns)
-- Procedural memory (improving debugging and problem-solving processes)
-### Evaluation Controls
-To ensure valid comparisons:
-- Control sequences should be established for comparison
-- Zero-shot performance should be measured prior to sequential learning
-- Random task ordering can serve as a baseline comparison

-## Future Extensions
-1. **Multi-repository sequences**: Create cross-repository sequences to better evaluate domain transfer
-2. **Time-dependent scenarios**: Introduce evolving codebases that change over time
-3. **Tool-use optimization**: Expand metrics to evaluate the efficiency of tool selection
-4. **Collaborative scenarios**: Extend to multi-agent settings to evaluate knowledge sharing